-It is all too easy to dismiss prisoners as the ‘baddies’ of society and ignore the plight of Britain’s estimated 85,000 inmates.
-But with the help of compelling statistics and first hand insights into the real issues behind our high re-offending rates, Angela Findlay presents a persuasive argument for why it matters to all of us.
+It is all too easy to dismiss prisoners as the ‘baddies’ of society and ignore the plight of the estimated 85,000 people held British jails.
+But re-offending rates show that prison doesn’t work.
+With the help of compelling statistics and first-hand insights into the lives and minds of ‘criminals’, Angela presents a persuasive argument for why it matters to all of us.

-Using painting as a tool, Angela worked alone in locked rooms with prisoners ranging from terrorists and rapists to petty thieves and drug addicts.
-Sitting in their cells or in the non-judgmental atmosphere of the art room, she became a confidante for many prisoners, gaining their trust, hearing their (sometimes horrific) stories and encouraging them to make changes in their outlook, attitudes and subsequently their goals.
+Using painting as a tool, Angela worked alone in locked spaces with prisoners ranging from terrorists and rapists to petty thieves and drug addicts.
+In the non-judgmental atmosphere of her art classes, she gained their trust.
+She listened to their often-traumatic stories and using her therapeutic background, helped them to recognise unhelpful attitudes and behaviour and make changes in their outlook and subsequently their goals.

 In 2016, her ideas were used to advise to the Ministry of Justice in its new education policies.

 Angela’s talks are moving, informative and highly original.
 Illustrated throughout with examples of prisoners’ art and interspersed with accounts of humorous or potentially horrifying situations, she keeps audiences of all ages utterly engrossed.